Monday, September 26, 2016

 Durell on the Atari ST?

-Saboteur 3 was released in 2012 by Shadow Team for the Atari STe and Falcon (STfm if you have a Blitter and TOS 1.04).
-Okay, I'll start by saying I'm a huge fan of Saboteur 2: Avenging Angel on the ZX Spectrum.
-It's a game I played to death and mapped - so I'm excited to see this release.
+Right, I’ll begin by saying I’m a massive fan of Saboteur 2: Avenging Angel.
+I played to death and mapped it, so I'm excited to see this release.
 Although I'm anxious and wondering how it will compare.

-Let's pause the read for a screenshot...
+Let's pause the reading for a screenshot...

 Authentic or worse?